Skip to main content

 PhD student

-Philipp received his MA in Applied Political Science from the University of Freiburg and Sciences Po Aix-en-Provence in 2022.
-In his PhD project, he focuses on the governance of Tunisian-European solar and hydrogen energy relations and selective connectivities.
-During his research in Tunisia he is affiliated with the Merian Centre for Advanced Studies in the Maghreb (MECAM) at the Université de Tunis.
+Supported with a scholarship of the Heinrich Böll Foundation, Philipp received his MA in Applied Political Science from the University of Freiburg and Sciences Po Aix-en-Provence in 2022.
+Subsequently, he worked in the field of climate protection and energy transition.
+During his field research in Tunisia, he was affiliated with the Merian Centre for Advanced Studies in the Maghreb (MECAM) at the Université de Tunis.

 Photo of Tabea Knerner